-13. Procedures to implement when a person interferes with or disrupts a school activity, remains on campus after having been asked to leave, or creates a disruption with the intent to threaten the immediate physical safety of students or staff
+Procedures to implement when a person interferes with or disrupts a school activity, remains on campus after having been asked to leave, or creates a disruption with the intent to threaten the immediate physical safety of students or staff.

-(cf. 3515.2 - Disruptions)

-- 14. Crisis prevention and intervention strategies, which may include the following: - a.
-Identification of possible crises that may occur, determination of necessary tasks that need to be addressed, and development of procedures relative to each crisis, including the involvement of law enforcement and other public safety agencies as appropriate

-- b.
-Threat assessment strategies to determine the credibility and seriousness of a threat and provide appropriate interventions for the potential offender(s) - c.
-Assignment of staff members responsible for each identified task and procedure - d.
-Development of an evacuation plan based on an assessment of buildings and grounds and opportunities for students and staff to practice the evacuation plan - e.
-Coordination of communication to schools, Governing Board members, parents/guardians, and the media

 '''

-(cf. 1112 - Media Relations)
+¶

-(cf. 9010 - Public Statements)
+(cf. 3515.2 - Disruptions)¶

+¶

 '''

-- f.
-Development of a method for the reporting of violent incidents - g.
-Development of follow-up procedures that may be required after a crisis has occurred, such as counseling - 15.
-Staff development in violence prevention and intervention techniques, including preparation to implement the elements of the safety plan
+Crisis prevention and intervention strategies, which may include the following:

+20. a.

+Identification of possible crises that may occur, determination of necessary tasks that need to be addressed, and development of procedures relative to each crisis, including the involvement of law enforcement and other public safety agencies as appropriate¶ b. с.

+Threat assessment strategies to determine the credibility and seriousness of a threat and provide appropriate interventions for the potential offender(s)¶ a. b.

+Assignment of staff members responsible for each identified task and procedure \P

+Development of an evacuation plan based on an assessment of buildings and grounds and opportunities for students and staff to practice the evacuation plan e. f.

+Coordination of communication to schools, Governing Board members, parents/guardians, and the media¶ f.
+Communication with parents/guardians of reunification plans and the necessity of cooperating with first responders g. g.

 '''

-(cf. 4131 - Staff Development)
+¶

-(cf. 4231 - Staff Development)
+(cf. 1112 - Media Relations)¶

-(cf. 4331 - Staff Development)
+(cf. 9010 - Public Statements)¶

+¶

 '''

-16. Environmental safety strategies, including, but not limited to, procedures for preventing and mitigating exposure to toxic pesticides, lead, asbestos, vehicle emissions, and other hazardous substances and contaminants
+Development of a method for the reporting of violent incidents \P h.
+15. Staff development in

+Development of follow-up procedures that may be required after a crisis has occurred, such as counseling

+21. Training on assessment and reporting of potential threats, violence prevention, and intervention techniques, including.
+Such training shall include preparation to implement the elements of the safety plan

 '''

+¶

+(cf. 4131 - Staff Development)¶

+(cf. 4231 - Staff Development)¶

+(cf. 4331 - Staff Development)¶

+¶

+'''

+16. Environmental safety strategies, including, but not limited to, procedures for preventing and mitigating exposure to toxic pesticides, lead, asbestos, vehicle emissions, and other hazardous substances and contaminants.

+'''

-(cf. 3510 - Green School Operations)
+(cf. 3510 - Green School Operations)¶

-(cf. 3513.3 - Tobacco-Free Schools)
+(cf. 3513.3 - Tobacco-Free Schools)¶

-(cf. 3514 - Environmental Safety)
+(cf. 3514 - Environmental Safety)¶

-(cf. 3514.1 - Hazardous Substances)
+(cf. 3514.1 - Hazardous Substances)¶

-(cf. 3514.2 - Integrated Pest Management)
+(cf. 3514.2 - Integrated Pest Management)¶

+¶

 '''